Types & Sizes Of Hearing Aid Batteries

 The latest trend in hearing aids is the adoption and implementation of rechargeable battery technology.
-Currently most if not all manufacturers are producing hearing aids that have this feature.
-However, the vast majority of active hearing aids still use disposable batteries.
-Even the majority of new hearing aids activated are making use of this type of battery.
+Most, if not all manufacturers are releasing hearing aids with rechargeability.
+However, the vast majority of hearing aids still use disposable batteries.

 This is one of the most frequently asked questions by new hearing aid users.
 The answer varies depending on battery size and how often you use your hearing aids.
-More typically, the smaller hearing aid batteries need to be replaced more often than the larger ones.
+The smaller hearing aid batteries need to be replaced more often than the larger ones.

 Size 10 batteries last on average 3-5 days.